 - Identifies audience-creative matching patterns that scale

-- Reduces production waste by 30-40%
+- Reduces production waste by focusing budget on higher-quality hypotheses

-- Accelerates learning velocity across test matrices
+- Accelerates learning velocity across test matrices—teams testing more new concepts weekly hit ROAS targets faster

 - Maintains documentation and institutional memory